Weight Watchers updated: 08/15/2019

 Because Weight Watchers has a very strong support system and offers a healthy program, many medical providers feel Weight Watchers is the best way to go.
 When a person is a lifetime member, at or below goal, s/he doesn't have to pay for meetings!

 Although Weight Watchers encourages folks to give away their "fat" clothing, this time, I decided to save mine, just in case I might need it.
-That almost ensures I won't need it of course, which is fine with me. :)
+I actually did need a couple of articles of my "fat" clothing when I gained some weight.
+(I'm 10 lbs over goal right now).

 Staying on any program, even an excellent one, takes diligence on a daily basis and basically depends on how much you need it.
 WW solves many health issues including diabetes.

-Below is my before and after photos, but the after was taken in 2009 when I was granted lifetime membership when I weighed about 20 lbs more than I do now.
+Below is my before and after photos, but the after was taken in 2009 when I was granted lifetime membership when I weighed about 10 lbs less than I do now.